-(1) Listed equity (active) (2) Listed equity (passive) (3) Fixed income (active) (4) Fixed income (passive) Organisation (A) Commitment to and experience in responsible investment (e.g. commitment to responsible investment principles and standards) ☑ ☑ ☑ ☑ (B) Responsible investment policy(ies) (e.g. the continued alignment of their responsible investment policy with the investment mandate) Ø Ø Ø Ø (C) Governance structure and senior level oversight and accountability (e.g. the adequacy of their governance structure and reported conflicts of interest) ☑ People and Culture (D) Adequate resourcing and incentives (e.g. their team structures, operating model and remuneration structure, including alignment of interests) Ø (E) Staff competencies and experience in responsible investment (e.g. level of responsible investment responsibilities in their investment team, their responsible investment training and capacity building) Investment Process
+(1) Listed equity (active) (2) Listed equity (passive) (3) Fixed income (active) (4) Fixed income (passive) Organisation (A) Commitment to and experience in responsible investment (e.g. commitment to responsible investment principles and standards) Ø Ø (B) Responsible investment policy(ies) (e.g. the continued alignment of their responsible investment policy with the investment mandate) Ø Ø Ø Ø (C) Governance structure and senior level oversight and accountability (e.g. the adequacy of their governance structure and reported conflicts of interest) People and Culture (D) Adequate resourcing and incentives (e.g. their team structures, operating model and remuneration structure, including alignment of interests)

-(F) Incorporation of material ESG factors in the investment process (e.g. detail and evidence of how such factors are incorporated into the selection of individual assets and in portfolio construction) Ø (G) Incorporation of risks connected to systematic sustainability issues in the investment process (e.g. detail and evidence of how such risks are incorporated into the selection of individual assets and in portfolio construction) Ø ☑ ☑ ☑ (H) Incorporation of material ESG factors and ESG risks connected to systematic sustainability issues in portfolio risk assessment (e.g. their process to measure and report such risks, their response to ESG incidents) Performance and Reporting (I) ESG disclosure in regular client reporting (e.g. any changes in their regular client reporting) Ø ☑ Ø ☑ (J) Inclusion of ESG factors in contractual agreements (K) We did not monitor any of the above aspects of our external investment managers' responsible investment practices during the reporting year 0 0 0 0
+^{• (}G) We did not review and evaluate any of the above aspects of the stewardship approach when selecting new external investment managers or allocating new mandates to existing investment managers during the reporting year experience in responsible investment (e.g. level of responsible investment responsibilities in their investment team, their responsible investment training and capacity building) Investment Process (F) Incorporation of material ESG factors in the investment process (e.g. detail and evidence of how such factors are incorporated into the selection of individual assets and in portfolio construction) ☑ Ø Ø (G) Incorporation of risks connected to systematic sustainability issues in the investment process (e.g. detail and evidence of how such risks are incorporated into the selection of individual assets and in portfolio construction) ☑ Ø (H) Incorporation of material ESG factors and ESG risks connected to systematic sustainability issues in portfolio risk assessment (e.g. their process to measure and report such risks, their response to ESG incidents) ☑ Ø Performance and Reporting (I) ESG disclosure in regular client reporting (e.g. any changes in their regular client reporting) Ø Ø Ø (J) Inclusion of ESG factors in contractual agreements (K) We did not monitor any of the above aspects of our external investment managers' responsible investment practices during the reporting year 0 0 0 0

-(5) Private equity (6) Real estate (7) Infrastructure (8) Hedge funds Organisation (A) Commitment to and experience in responsible investment (e.g. commitment to responsible investment principles and standards) Ø Ø ☑ (B) Responsible investment policy(ies) (e.g. the continued alignment of their responsible investment policy with the investment mandate) Ø Ø Ø ☑ (C) Governance structure and senior level oversight and accountability (e.g. the adequacy of their governance structure and reported conflicts of interest) Ø People and Culture (D) Adequate resourcing and incentives (e.g. their team structures, operating model and remuneration structure, including alignment of interests) (E) Staff competencies and experience in responsible investment (e.g. level of responsible investment responsibilities in their investment team, their responsible investment training and capacity building)
+(5) Private equity (6) Real estate (7) Infrastructure (8) Hedge funds Organisation (A) Commitment to and experience in responsible investment (e.g. commitment to responsible investment principles and standards) ☑ Ø Ø Ø (B) Responsible investment policy(ies) (e.g. the continued alignment of their responsible investment policy with the investment mandate) Ø Ø ☑ Ø (C) Governance structure and senior level oversight and accountability (e.g. the adequacy of their governance structure and reported conflicts of interest) Ø People and Culture (D) Adequate resourcing and incentives (e.g. their team structures, operating model and remuneration structure, including alignment of interests) (E) Staff competencies and experience in responsible investment (e.g. level of responsible investment responsibilities in their investment team, their responsible investment training and capacity building) Investment Process

-Investment Process